 Health and Safety Hazards Activities Impact Significance of Impacts before mitigation measures Mitigation Measures Significance of Impacts after mitigation measures Responsibility Worker exposure to asphalt fumes and asphalt-based paint aerosols must be minimized.
-Recommended PPE when working with asphalt are respiratory protection/ chemical goggles, loose clothing with closed collars and buttoned cuffs, thermally insulated gloves with gauntlets that extend up the arm, safety shoes at least 150 mm high and laced.
+Recommended PPE when working with asphalt are respiratory protection' chemical goggles, loose clothing with closed collars and buttoned cuffs, thermally insulated gloves with gauntlets that extend up the arm, safety shoes at least 150 mm high and laced.
 Long handled sprayers with flexible hoses should be used when emulsified asphalts are applied by hand for tack coats.
 Hazardous materials plan The containers of hazardous substances shall be placed in a leak-proof container to prevent spillage and leaking (e.g., banded-container).
 Secondary containment system must be free of cracks and able to contain the spill.
 Any leaking containers must be removed immediately from the site and appropriate remediation measures must be undertaken on resulting contaminated areas.
 Chemicals should be managed, used and disposed, and precautionary measures taken as required MSDS.
 Workers who may be in contact with such products must be trained on their handling and toxicity.
 Hazardous material containers must be kept in designated storage areas.
 Biological Hazards Covid-19 measures Specific posters, signs and kits in relation to Covid-19 must be available at offices and working zones.
 All workers should keep proper spacing of at least 1.5 m.
-All workers should wash their hands often and clean them with an alcohol-based hand sanitizer that contains 60 to 95% alcohol All workers should wash their hands often and clean them with an alcohol-based hand sanitizer that contains 60 to 95% alcohol All workers should be based on the hazard and risk ranking.
-Correct use of PPE should be based on the hazard and risk ranking.
+All workers should wash their hands often and clean them with an alcohol-based hand sanitizer that contains 60 to 95% alcohol All workers should be part of the OHS training program for employees.
+All workers should be part of the OHS training program for employees.
+Ensure that workers wear PPEs all the time during working hours.
+Specific PPE should be based on the hazard and risk ranking.
 Correct use of PPE should be part of the OHS training program for employees.
-Ensure that workers wear PPEs all the time during working hours.
-Specific PPE should Traffic Safety: Community and Workers (in accordance with CDR/WB guidelines on TMP) All activities that will affect traffic movement Transportation of raw materials Increase in movement of heavy vehicles for the transport of construction materials and equipment may increase the risk of traffic-related accidents and injuries to workers and local communities.
-High Community Signs, barriers and traffic diversions signs (vertical signalization and signs at the beginning of work zone) should be placed prior the working zone to inform the public that routine maintenance activities are taking place.
+Traffic Safety: Community and Workers (in accordance with CDR/WB guidelines on TMP) All activities that will affect traffic movement Transportation of raw materials • Increase in movement of heavy vehicles for the transport of construction materials and equipment may increase the risk of traffic-related accidents and injuries to workers and local communities.
+High Signs, barriers and traffic diversions signs (vertical signalization and signs at the beginning of work zone) should be placed prior the working zone to inform the public that routine maintenance activities are taking place.
 Protection screens should be mounted on the concrete barriers delineating the work zone boundaries to avoid the drivers' distraction with the routine maintenance activities, to reduce the dust and noise resulting from these activities and prevent anyone from entering the work site.
 Advanced warning and regulatory signs should be installed prior and along the work zone.
 The signs should be placed at decision-making points on routes approaching the construction site and detour to inform motorists about alternate routes to avoid the constructions works.
 Advisory speed limit signs should be placed in advance or the reduced speed zone to inform the drivers about any driving speed changes.
 Installation of signs to ensure access to nearby facilities.
 Pedestrian safety must be ensured namely children if the school is in the vicinity.
 Traffic should be allowed only in the lane not being sealed.
 Car must go in a direction opposite of the seal coat operation.
 This prevents cars being turned on freshly placed seal coat.
 Some emulsions may require up to 24 hours of traffic control or until the first sweeping occurs.
 Temporary traffic control schemes must be removed after completion of the construction activities that can mislead the drivers.
 Low Project Contractor